The Lose Weight Diet Blog

 5. It’s available in “3 easy payments of $19.95.”

-Well this one certainly narrows it all down, doesn’t it?
-If you are interested in losing weight, increasing muscle, or just getting in some form of better shape, and the product you think will help you achieve this goal costs “just 3 easy payments of $19.95,” now would be the perfect time to turn off the TV and run away.
+If you are interested in losing weight, increasing muscle, or just getting in some form of better shape, and the product you think will help you achieve this goal costs “just 3 easy payments of $19.95,” consider that a warning that it may be time to turn off the TV and run away.

 6. It claims to chisel, sculpt, tone, define, firm or ::insert similar word here:: your body.